TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 1/1 Timothy 1.5.md

 ---

-But the end of the charge is love out of a pure heart and a good conscience and faith unfeigned:
+but the goal of this command is love, out of a pure heart and a good conscience and sincere faith;